bigcommerce-edu/assets-makeswift-core/README.md

 # Makeswift Core Code Assets

-The code snippets in this package are assets for the BigCommerce Makeswift Core training course.
+The assets in this repo support the BigCommerce Makeswift Core training course.

 ## Example Image Sources